Impact of the COVID-19 pandemic on hospitals: Visitation right

 One of the biggest alterations hospitals made across the country during the pandemic is visitation rights of the patient.
 Studies have shown that family support can lead to a faster recovery time and shorter stay.
 Patients normally feel less anxious in a hospital setting while their family members are present.
-India Owens realized there is a "reduction in medical errors” when the family is present and able to assist the patient's needs.
+India Owens realized there is a "reduction in medical errors" when the family is present and able to assist the patient's needs.

 In a normal setting, the nurse's job is to assist the patient's needs with medical diagnoses or supporting the family with difficult medical news.
 Nurses normally play the role of support, but they also have to keep their distance by not getting to close to the patient.
 Unfortunately, COVID-19 caused patient bedside and family visitation to completely change.
 Nurses continued to be "a proxy for family and a clinical practitioner" for the patient.
 Overtime, the weight of taking care of patients' emotions and life can affect a nurses emotional health too, which ultimately effects what the hospital can provide to its patients.

 Responses To Restrictions on Visitation Rights

-Since the restrictions due to Covid 19 are limiting the family members allowed to come into the hospitals, health care workers have found ways to still support the patients using the source of technology.
+Since the restrictions due to COVID-19 are limiting the family members allowed to come into the hospitals, health care workers have found ways to still support the patients using the source of technology.
 Web-based video conferencing using FaceTime and Skype, along with camera systems have shown benefits in the hospital settings.
 Another interaction that is missed due to the new restrictions caused by the pandemic are peer to peer support groups.
 Support groups are used to allow people to understand that they are not the only ones going through something and be able to talk to someone with the same conditions.
 To find ways around these restrictions there has been the addition of online support groups that can meet at any time and individuals can also post anonymously if they so choose.
-The hospitals are finding ways around the pandemic to ensure that their patients have the support they need.